-Photographer capturing the joy of living on the street, in diners, Paris, and at weddings on home-rolled Tri-X black and white film with a Leica M6TTL and 35mm 1.4 ASPH lens.
+Photographer capturing the joy of living on home-rolled Tri-X black and white film with a Leica M6TTL and 35mm 1.4 ASPH lens.
+Co-author, A Lucky Life.
 Biologist; former Navy officer.
-Licensed instrument-rated pilot.
-Beekeeper.
 Lucky's dad.
 Slide rule afficionado.
 Russophile.
 Legendary rascal

 My interest in photography was sparked by Alfred Eisenstaedt’s black and white images in "The Eye of Eisenstaedt."
 Not long after I read that book, my aunts Margaret, Julia and Evelyn gave me a Kodak Instamatic camera for Christmas that I used during family trips and to photograph Bobby Kennedy when he came through my home town while campaigning for the Democratic presidential nomination.

 Later, as a high school sophomore, my 35mm camera came along when I joined seniors at my high school who walked out to protest a teachers’ strike that would have cut short their school year and prevented them from graduating.
 A weekly newspaper bought my pictures, launching a 40-year career capturing people and events on film.
 Through associations with fellow news photographers, I began shooting weddings.

 After years of shooting Kodachrome during trips to Europe and Asia, and at sporting events including the World Series, on a lark I took a roll of Tri-X on a trip to Wisconsin in February 2005 to photograph great grey owls.
 The black and white images from that trip rekindled my love of black and white photography, leading me to return to working exclusively with black and white film.